TriplyDB/Documentation/docs/triply-etl/extract/types/index.md

   }),
 ```

 In the above example, different countries are specified by data values that are read dynamically from the `COUNTRY` key.
-This key can be a column in a table, or an element in XML, or some other dynamic data location, depending on the RATT source that is used.
+This key can be a column in a table, or an element in XML, or some other dynamic data location, depending on the data source that is used.

 The following line is used to configure the graph where the results from the queries are stored: